 The benefits of the program have been many.
-She noted that a talk on safety by a local fireman prompted many older people to purchase carbon monoxide detectors, and one older woman applied techniques learned from a talk by a physical therapist to recover from a fall.
+A talk on safety by a local fireman prompted many older people to purchase carbon monoxide detectors, and one older woman applied techniques learned from a talk by a physical therapist to recover from a fall.
 More people have learned how to prepare balanced meals on a budget.

 We gratefully acknowlege their 2018 donation of $5,000 to our organization.

 We gratefully acknowledge their donation of water for our major fundraiser – The Goshen Fair – $872.00

 We gratefully acknowledge their support to our organization for $1,000 and to the Goshen Food Bank for $5,000